BakaNii/8bit-simulator/README.md

 ## 🚀 Live Demo

-You can try out the live version of the simulator right away (deployed via Vercel). *(Note: Add your Vercel URL here!)*
+You can try out the live version of the simulator right away (deployed via [Vercel](https://8bit-simulator.vercel.app/)).

 ## 🛠️ How to Run Locally